-5 Amendment of the Security Management Plan
+5 Amendment of the ISMS and Security Management Plan

-- 5.1 The Security Management Plan shall be fully reviewed and updated by the Supplier and at least annually to reflect: - 5.1.1 emerging changes in Good Industry Practice; - 5.1.2 any change or proposed change to the Supplier System, the Deliverables and/or associated processes; - 5.1.3 any new perceived or changed security threats; - 5.1.4 any reasonable change in requirement requested by the Buyer. - 5.2 The Supplier shall provide the Buyer with the results of such reviews as soon as reasonably practicable after their completion and amend the Security Management Plan at no additional cost to the Buyer.
-The results of the review shall include, without limitation: - 5.2.1 : - 5.2.2 updates to the risk assessments; - 5.2.3 ; and - 5.3 Subject to Paragraph 5.4, any change which the Supplier proposes to make to the r Security Management Plan (as a result of a review carried out pursuant to Paragraph 5.1, a Buyer request, a change to Annex 1 (Security) or otherwise) shall be subject to the Variation Procedure and shall not be implemented until Approved in writing by the Buyer. - 5.4 The Buyer may, acting reasonably, Approve and require changes or amendments to the Security Management Plan to be implemented on timescales faster than set out in the Variation Procedure but, without prejudice to their effectiveness, all such changes and amendments shall thereafter be subject to the Variation Procedure for the purposes of formalising and documenting the relevant change or amendment.
+- 5.1 The ISMS and Security Management Plan shall be fully reviewed and updated by the Supplier and at least annually to reflect: - 5.1.1 emerging changes in Good Industry Practice; - 5.1.2 any change or proposed change to the Supplier System, the Deliverables and/or associated processes;

+- 5.1.3 any new perceived or changed security threats; - 5.1.4 any reasonable change in requirement requested by the Buyer. - 5.2 The Supplier shall provide the Buyer with the results of such reviews as soon as reasonably practicable after their completion and amend the ISMS and Security Management Plan at no additional cost to the Buyer.
+The results of the review shall include, without limitation: - 5.2.1 suggested improvements to the effectiveness of the ISMS; - 5.2.2 updates to the risk assessments; - 5.2.3 proposed modifications to the procedures and controls that affect information security to respond to events that may impact on the ISMS; and - 5.3 Subject to Paragraph 5.4, any change which the Supplier proposes to make to the ISMS or Security Management Plan (as a result of a review carried out pursuant to Paragraph 5.1, a Buyer request, a change to Annex 1 (Security) or otherwise) shall be subject to the Variation Procedure and shall not be implemented until Approved in writing by the Buyer. - 5.4 The Buyer may, acting reasonably, Approve and require changes or amendments to the ISMS or Security Management Plan to be implemented on timescales faster than set out in the Variation Procedure but, without prejudice to their effectiveness, all such changes and amendments shall thereafter be subject to the Variation Procedure for the purposes of formalising and documenting the relevant change or amendment.